Skip to main content

 Enablement

-3. In the App Deployment row, select the action menu and then select Delete.
+3. In the App Deployment row, select the three-dot menu and choose Delete.

 4. In the confirmation dialog, review the warning that this action cannot be undone.